-Provision and / or action that is additional to or different from that available to all pupils will be recorded in the Pupil Passport.
+Provision and / or action that is additional to or different from that available to all pupils will be recorded in the child's Individual Learning Plan.
 This will be written by the class teacher in consultation with the SENDCo, pupils, parents and carers.
 It may also involve consultation and advice from external agencies.
-Provision may take many forms in order to meet individual needs and may include 1:1 provision (usually children with an EHC plan), general classroom support and small group work with Teaching Assistants or Teachers (under the class teacher's and / or SENDCo's guidance).
+Provision may take many forms in order to meet individual needs and may include 1:1 provision (usually children with an EHC plan), general classroom support and small group work with Teaching Assistants or Teachers (under the class teacher's and / or SENDCo guidance).

-The Pupil Passports will set targets for the pupil and will detail:
+The Individual Learning Plan will set targets for the pupil and will detail: